Pamphlet: Collectibility

-Due to their ephemeral nature and to the wide array of political and religious perspectives given voice by the format's ease of production, pamphlets are prized by many book collectors.
-Substantial accumulations have been amassed and transferred to ownership of academic research libraries around the world.
+Pamphlets are prized by many book collectors and collectors of ephemera, particularly for the wide array of political and religious perspectives given voice by the format's ease of production.
+Substantial accumulations have been amassed and transferred to ownership of academic research libraries around the world:

-Particularly comprehensive collections of American political pamphlets are housed at New York Public Library, the Tamiment Library of New York University, and the Jo Labadie collection at the University of Michigan.
+particularly comprehensive collections of American political pamphlets are housed at New York Public Library, the Tamiment Library of New York University, and the Jo Labadie collection at the University of Michigan.

 Commercial uses

 The pamphlet has been widely adopted in commerce, particularly as a format for marketing communications.
 There are numerous purposes for pamphlets, such as product descriptions or instructions, corporate information, events promotions or tourism guides and they are often used in the same way as leaflets or brochures.